ShawnLaAppleDev/loc-uw-ios-hw8/readme.md

 `imageSourceType`, which makes the source type available.

-The other condition that must hold in order to save the image is that the `SaveCameraPhoto` should be YES.
+The other condition that must hold in order to save the image is that the `SaveCameraPhoto` setting should be YES.
 I added the method

     - (BOOL) shouldSaveToPhotoAlbum

 which synchronizes the app with the settings that are in the bundle and returns the value of `SaveCameraPhoto`.

-This homework implements a simple checkin app that enables the user to search for nearby locations on a map view and select one, which is then stored in a list.
-The list is displayed in a table view.
-By tapping a row in this table view, the user can add images using the photo library or the device's camera.
-These images are associated with the checkin location for the row that the user tapped.
+## Fixes ##

+Between HW6 and this HW, I fixed an issue that caused the table view to display _very small_ renderings of the photos saved for a particular location.
+The photos are now rendered in a reasonable size.
+This fixed also results in the table view displaying the date on which the photo was added.

 ## Known Issues ##